Election 2025

 By fulfilling these responsibilities as part of school boards, trustees ensure Alberta’s education system remains inclusive, equitable and high performing.

-The key responsibility for trustees is to stay in touch with community stakeholders so that they understand and reflect in their decision-making, what all citizens value and want from their local public schools.
-It’s important to note that trustees do not represent any one school, neighbourhood or community.
-Rather, they make decisions based on the needs of the entire jurisdiction.
+Trustees are entrusted to govern their division by balancing the diverse needs of students, families and communities.
+One of the key responsibilities of trustees is to stay in touch with community stakeholders so that they understand and reflect in their decision-making, what all citizens value and want from their local public schools.

 - Setting Direction: Trustees establish the strategic vision and priorities for their division, ensuring that all students can succeed.
 This includes approving goals that reflect community input and comply with provincial guidelines.